 Directing the gaze to a specific point, or to specific points, in the garden makes it more of a focal point of interest, and thus a conversation starter for when guests come round.
-You can direct the gaze by placing a sculpture or water fountain at the end, or centre point of the garden.
+You can direct the gaze by placing a water fountain at the end, or centre point of the garden.

 Use Varying Textures